-Chili Bolognese sauce with spaghetti is a perfect make-ahead meal.
-Make a double batch – eat half tonight and freeze half for another day.
-Serve over a bowl of spaghetti or rice for a meal the whole family will enjoy.
+This homemade bolognese sauce is the perfect make-ahead meal.
+Make a double batch - eat half tonight and freeze half for another day.
+Serve over a bowl of spaghetti or linguine for a meal the whole family will enjoy.

 I think everyone loves a good Italian meal, and this is one of the quickest and easiest recipes I know.
 It only takes 15 minutes to prep and get it simmering on the stove.
 The rest of the time it just simmers away gently until you are ready to use it.

-- Mushrooms chopped.
-If your family doesn’t like mushrooms you can leave them out.
+- Mushrooms finely chopped.
+If your family doesn't like mushrooms you can leave them out.

 - Celery – finely chopped

-- Carrot finely grated – use the smallest hole on your grater for this.
-The idea is for the carrot to cook away in the sauce and add flavor, not dominate the dish.
+- Carrot finely grated - use the smallest hole on your grater for this.
+The idea is for the carrot to cook away in the sauce and add flavour, not dominate the dish.

-- Can Chopped Tomatoes – this is in addition to the fresh tomatoes.
+- Canned Chopped Tomatoes - this is in addition to the fresh tomatoes.
 It helps to form a nice rich gravy

-- Sugar – optional.
+- Sugar (not pictured) - optional.
 I always add a small amount of sugar when cooking with tomatoes.
 It brings out the flavour of the tomato and cuts through any tartness.

 - Olive Oil – for sauteing the onions and mince

-- Salt and freshly ground black pepper – to your own taste
+- Salt and freshly ground black pepper (not pictured) - used for seasoning and to your own taste

-- Dried Italian herbs – you can use mixed herbs or a mixture of oregano, majoram and basil.
-Don’t overdo the herbs though – you want them to complement the dish, not overpower it.
+- Mixed herbs - you can use mixed herbs or a mixture of oregano, marjoram and basil.
+Don't overdo the herbs though - you want them to complement the dish, not overpower it.

 - Peel the onion and carrot.
-Wash the tomatoes, celery and mushrooms.
+Rinse the tomatoes and celery and wipe the mushrooms with a damp cloth.

-- Pour the other tablespoon of olive oil into the same pan and fry the onions, garlic, celery and mushrooms, until the onions are translucent.
-Add the fresh chopped tomatoes and fry until they start to soften.
+Add another tablespoon of oil to the same pan and fry the onions, garlic celery and mushrooms until the mushrooms turn translucent.

 Check that it does not boil dry